 THE HONORS

-In 2017, he received the Médaille de l'Assemblée nationale for his participation in the vivre-ensemble campaign and his contribution to Quebec society, and was inducted into the Quebec Soccer Hall of Fame.
+In 2017, he received the Médaille de l’Assemblée nationale for his participation in the vivre-ensemble campaign and his contribution to Quebec society, and was inducted into the Quebec Soccer Hall of Fame.
 He joins his father, Jean Bernier (soccer), who had been there for 13 years in the Builders category.
-In 2022, he is inducted into the Canadian Soccer Hall of Fame, and in 2023, he is inducted into the CF MONTRÉAL Wall of Fame at Saputo Stadium.
+In 2022, he is inducted into the Canadian Soccer Hall of Fame; in 2023, he is inducted into the CF MONTRÉAL Wall of Fame at Saputo Stadium; and in 2024, he is one of 8 inductees into the Quebec Sports Hall of Fame.